ishine/DualCodec/README.md

 ```

 ## News
-- 2025-01-22: I added training and finetuning instructions for DualCodec, version is v0.3.0.
+- 2025-01-22: I added training and finetuning instructions for DualCodec, as well as a gradio interface.
+Version is v0.3.0.
 - 2025-01-16: Finished releasing DualCodec inference codes, the version is v0.1.0.
 Latest versions are synced to pypi.

 ## Available models